Delaney Hunter

 Chase Maxwell

-Chase Maxwell is an attorney with Ellison Schneider Harris & Donlan.
+Chase Maxwell is an attorney with Climate Edge Law Group.
 Her practice focuses on energy law and regulatory compliance.
-She has represented independent generators, multi-jurisdictional utilities, and product manufacturers in administrative law matters before multiple California state agencies, including the California Public Utilities Commission, the California Energy Commission, the Department of Conservation, and CalRecycle.
+She has represented independent generators, publicly-owned utilities, and product manufacturers in administrative law matters before multiple California state agencies, including the California Public Utilities Commission, the California Energy Commission, the Department of Conservation, and CalRecycle.
 Ms. Maxwell has advised clients in matters involving interconnection and the wholesale market before the California Independent System Operator and the Federal Energy Regulatory Commission.
-She has also advised small and renewable electric generating facilities in transactional matters, including power purchase agreement negotiations.
-Prior to earning her J.D., Chase worked as a consulting economist at Exeter Associates, a consulting firm that provides economic and financial services to government agencies and large consumers in the areas of energy and telecommunications.
-She earned her J.D. from the University of Richmond School of Law in Virginia, and graduated with degrees in Economics and English from James Madison University in Harrisonburg, Virginia.
+Prior to earning her J.D., Chase worked as a consulting economist in the D.C. metro area with a consulting firm that provided economic and financial services to government agencies and large consumers in the areas of energy and telecommunications.
+She earned her J.D. from the University of Richmond School of Law in Virginia and graduated with degrees in Economics and English from James Madison University in Virginia.

 Kerry Yoshida